mozilla/awsbox/doc/HOW_DO_I.md

 Then restart the proxy.

+## How Do I Restart the Proxy?

+Log in as ec2-user and run:

+    sudo service nginx restart

 ## How Do I Force Connections to use SSL?

 You can always use HTTP headers (Strict-Transport-Security), but even then, a user's